Diane Sugden: Storylines

 This causes Diane to re-evaluate her life and she sells her share of the pub.
 Diane and Doug buy a share of The Grange B&B, becoming partners with Eric.
 Diane meets and bonds with Aaron's father Gordon Livesy (Gary Mavers) during her chemotherapy sessions.
 Diane supports Gordon when he re-enters Chas and Aaron's life, but it soon emerges that Gordon sexually abused Aaron when he was young.
 Diane apologises to Chas for letting Gordon back into her and Aaron's lives.
 A couple weeks later, Diane is called away to look after Annie in Spain after she falls ill, and she leaves Doug to handle the B&B. The following month, it is revealed that Diane sold her share of the pub to Charity Dingle (Emma Atkins), but is unaware that Charity does not have the money to officially buy the share, and that she still owes her and Doug the money.
 After returning from Spain, Diane and Doug decide to rent Brook Cottage, as The Woolpack is full.
-Bernice joins them after the break down of her marriage to Lawrence White (John Bowe).
+Bernice joins them after the breakdown of her marriage to Lawrence White (John Bowe).

 Diane learns that Chrissie fitted Andy up for the attempted murder of her father Lawrence, knowing it was her son Lachlan White (Thomas Atkinson) who shot Lawrence.
 Furthermore, she is shocked to discover that Robert, Bernice, Victoria and Aaron all knew what the Whites had done, and that Robert had joined forces with Lawrence's other daughter, Rebecca White (Emily Head) to seek revenge on Chrissie.
 Diane throws a brick through the Home Farm window, resulting in Chrissie phoning the police and Diane being cautioned.
 However, before the police are called, Chrissie serves Diane, Doug and Bernice an eviction notice for Brook Cottage but after the police caution, Lawrence revokes the eviction notice.
 However, Diane decides to confront Lachlan, and when he insults Andy, Diane slaps him.
 The following day, Diane confronts Chrissie at Home Farm, and when she continues to refuse to listen to her, Diane threatens Chrissie with Lawrence's shotgun, which Lachlan films on his mobile phone to show the police.
 However, Chrissie informs Diane that she believes that Lachlan is dangerous and wanted to kill the family on purpose, upsetting Lachlan and ending her feud with Diane.